TightCap: 3D Human Shape Capture with Clothing Tightness Field: Tightness Prediction

 \subsection{TightNet architecture}

-Based on the tightness map above and the hybrid 2D feature map from Sec.~\ref{GeoImgRep} in the global geometry image domain, we propose to train a Pixel2Pixel-style~\cite{pix2pix} convolutional neural network, denoted as TightNet, to infer the clothing tightness in an end-to-end manner.
+\chen{Based on the tightness map above and the hybrid 2D feature map from Sec.~\ref{GeoImgRep} in the global geometry image domain, we thus propose to train a pix2pix-style~\citep{pix2pix} convolutional neural network, which is the most effective image-to-image translation network structure verified in many previous works \citep{lazova2019360, pumarola20193dpeople, alldieck2019tex2shape}.} We denoted this net as TightNet, to infer the clothing tightness map and garment masks in an end-to-end manner.
 In the following, we provide more details about the input/output pair, the used network architectures, losses, and training schemes.

-The input to our TightNet is the hybrid feature embedding in the clothed-GI from the raw 3D scan, including the vertex positions, normals, and RGB colors, while the output consists of the predicted tightness as well as the masks for both the upper and lower garments, so as to enable further multi-layer garment reconstruction.
-Note that for those clothing categories such as skirt and dress, the mask of the lower garment is set to be zero.
-Thanks to our unique 2D mapping scheme based on geometry image~\cite{gu2002geometry}, both the input and output share the same semantic 2D structure, so as to implicitly handle the huge variations for clothing categories, garment looseness, and human postures.
+The input to our TightNet is the hybrid feature embedding in the clothed-GI from the raw 3D scan, including the vertex positions, normals, and RGB colors, while the output consists of the predicted tightness map as well as the masks for both the upper and lower garments, so as to enable further multi-layer garment reconstruction. \pang{Note that for those clothing categories, we set two main categories, upper garment and lower garment, including shirt, coat, jacket, and dress for upper garment, pant and skirt for the lower garment.
+We model the upper garment and the lower garment but take the whole dress (not including the skirt) as one upper garment.
+For the prediction of garment masks, we utilize the same TightNet to predict tightness map with the five channels of predicted results (three channels for tightness map, two channels for the mask of upper/lower garments), and supervise the mask with the provided segmented garment in our dataset.
+We use the L1-loss for the garment mask training, which is the same as the tightness map supervision.} Thanks to our unique 2D mapping scheme based on geometry image~\citep{gu2002geometry}, both the input and output share the same semantic 2D structure, so as to implicitly handle the huge variations for clothing categories, garment looseness, and human postures.

+The network in our TightNet is a conditional Generative Adversarial Network (Pixel2Pixel)~\citep{pix2pix}, \pang{which learns a mapping from the input hybrid feature map to our tightness map and mask map.
+More specifically, the generator is U-Net~\citep{ronneberger2015u} encoder-decoder structure with skip connections between convolution-ReLU-batch norm down- and up-sampling layers, which can share information between the input and output.
+The input is the nine channels of hybrid feature map with 224$\times$224 resolution including every three channels for vertex positions, normals, and RGB colors, while the output is the five channels of predicted results with the same resolution including three channels for tightness map, two channels for upper/lower clothing mask maps.}